Bernard Pomerance: Career

 The Hollywood film of the same name, directed by David Lynch, was not an adaptation of the play.
-Pomerance and the play’s producers attempted to block the film’s use of the title by suing the producers of the film, citing the shared title and subject matter.
+Pomerance and the play's producers attempted to block the film's use of the title by suing the producers of the film, citing the shared title and subject matter.

-Two of Pomerance’s last plays take on politically weighted subjects of American history, Quantrill in Lawrence set during the Civil War and Melons, a play about an aged Native American man who confronts his old adversary, a cavalryman.
+Two of Pomerance's last plays take on politically weighted subjects of American history, Quantrill in Lawrence set during the Civil War and Melons, a play about an aged Native American man who confronts his old adversary, a cavalryman.
 Both plays were produced by the Royal Shakespeare Company, with Ben Kingsley playing the lead in Melons and his wife Alison Sutcliffe directing.
-Melons made its American debut at Yale Repetory Theatre in 1987, starring Carlos Montezuma, Tino Juarez Stolsky,and Earl Hindman.
-In 2020 an online / zoom performance of Melons starring Raoul Trujillo and Kiowa Gordon benefited Dr Michelle Toms and the United Natives Navajo COVID 19 project.
+Melons made its American debut at Yale Repertory Theatre in 1987, starring Carlos Montezuma, Tino Juarez Stolsky, and Earl Hindman.
+In 2020 an online / zoom performance of Melons starring Raoul Trujillo and Kiowa Gordon benefited Dr Michelle Toms and the United Natives Navajo COVID-19 project.
 Pomerance was inspired to write plays by the work of Eugene O’Neill, having seen the original production of Long Day's Journey into Night in 1956.